Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Results

 \subsection{Evolution of the thermal state of the IGM}

 In Fig.~\ref{fig:Thermal_evol} we summarize the $T_0$, $\gamma$ evolution across three redshift bins, and compare them with archival from previous studies at higher $z$ \citep{ricotti2000,Hiss2018,Walther2019,Gaikwad2021}.
-Our results and their 1-$\sigma$ uncertainties are shown as red dots and error bars.
+Our results and their 1-$\sigma$ uncertainties are shown as filled red data points and error bars.
 As a benchmark for current theoretical models, we plot the IGM thermal history spanned by all potential Helium reionization models \citep{Onorbe2017,Onorbe2017b} as the cyan-shaded region.
-To further assess how well do our low-$z$ results agree with previous results, in Fig.~\ref{fig:T0_evol}, we fit a power law relationship between $\log T_0$ and $z$ (blue dashed line), obtained from a least squares linear fit based on all previous $T_0$ measurements in between $1.0 \leq z \leq3.0$.
-Such a linear fit is a reasonable approximation in between $1.0 \leq z \leq 3.0$ \citep{Sanderbeck2016,McQuinn2016}.
-The power law relationship suggests that our measurements at $z=1.2$ and 1.4 are consistent with previous results, however, there is a noticeable discrepancy in $T_0$ at $z=1.0$, which implies an IGM temperature high above the theoretical prediction with $T_0 \sim$ 13500 K. Such a discrepancy suggests that the IGM may be far hotter than expected at $z \sim 1.0$, implying the existence of extra heating sources that are not included in our current IGM model, which becomes crucial at $z \sim 1.0$.
-Summarizing the $T_0$ measurements across all three redshift bins, two potential thermal histories for the IGM emerge: (1) The IGM might undergo a cooling phase around $z \sim 1.2$ before heating up to 13500 K at $z \sim 1.0$.
+To further assess how well do our low-$z$ results agree with previous results, in Fig.~\ref{fig:T0_evol}, we fit a power law relationship between $T_0$ and $z$ (blue dashed line), i.e., $ \log {T_0}(z) = c_1 z + c_2$, where $c_1, c_2$ are fitting coefficients obtained from a least squares linear fit based on all previous $T_0$ measurements in between $1.5 \leq z \leq3.0$ (i.e., not including our measurements).
+Such a power law fit is a reasonable approximation in between $1.0 \leq z \leq 3.0$ \citep[see the prediction of low-$z$ $T_0$ in][]{Sanderbeck2016, McQuinn2016}.
+The power law relationship (blue dashed line in Fig.~\ref{fig:T0_evol}) suggests that our measurements at $z=1.2$ and 1.4 are consistent with previous results.
+However, a noticeable discrepancy in $T_0$ emerges at $z=1.0$, where our measurement of $T_0$~ 13500 K is significantly higher than best-fit power-law relationship predicted by previous measurements.
+Such a discrepancy suggests that the IGM may be far hotter than expected at $z \sim 1.0$, implying the existence of extra heating sources that are not included in our current IGM model, which becomes crucial at $z \sim 1.0$.
+Summarizing the $T_0$ measurements across all three redshift bins, two potential thermal histories for the IGM emerge: (1) The IGM might undergo a cooling phase around $z \sim 1.2$ before heating up to 13500 K at $z \sim 1.0$, which is not unfeasible given the significantly large time span of $\sim 700$ Myr between these two redshifts.
 (2) Alternatively, the IGM could consistently maintain a high temperature since $z \sim 1.5$.
-However due to the substantial error bars in $T_0$ in all three redshift bins, no definitive conclusion can be made until further investigation.
+However due to the substantial error bars in $T_0$ in all three redshift bins, no definitive conclusion can be made until further investigation with larger datasets.